Limping in Children

 What are common causes of limping in children?

-Can limping be a sign of a serious condition?
+Can limping in children be a sign of a serious condition?

-Physical examination, medical history, and imaging tests like X-rays.
+Diagnosis typically involves physical examination, medical history, and possibly imaging tests like X-rays or MRI scans.

-Are infections a common cause of limping in children?
+Are there different types of limping in children?

 If you have any feedback, please get in touch.